So you’ve filed a water damage claim with your insurance?

 When it comes down to repairing or replacing items, the standard you’re entitled to is “like-for-like”.
 You may also see this on your insurance policy described as “like kind and quality.”
 For example, your insurance company should cover expenses for the entire cost associated with making your hardwood floors look like what you had prior to water damage.

 Sometimes however, insurance companies cut corners to try to save on cost.
 Some examples include:

 • Repairing damaged hardwood floors by sanding and refinishing them but the end result does not look the same as the original floor.

 • Only sanding and refinishing up to certain doorways but not paying for continuous flooring.

-• Hiring cheaper damage restoration companies that do not do quality work or lack expertise necessary to do the job.
+• Hiring cheaper damage rebuild companies that do not do quality work or lack expertise necessary to do the job.

 • Failing to remove cabinets for drying even when the drywall was has been damaged.